-Did Adam and Eve have to eat from the Tree of Life to keep from dying?
-Why didn’t God remove it from Eden?
-What happened to it?
+Did Adam and Eve Have to Eat from the Tree of Life to Keep from Dying?

 This question assumes that the Man and Woman were already dying and required the Tree of Life to live.
 But there is no reason to assume they were, as death was the punishment for sin (Genesis 2:17) and they hadn’t sinned yet.